 Drinking and non-drinking water encompass potable (meets drinking water standards), partially treated, and raw (untreated) water but excludes recycled water.
-Recycled water is water generated from sewage, greywater or stormwater systems and treated to a standard that is appropriate for its intended use.
+Recycled water is water generated from sewage, greywater or stormwater systems and treated to a standard that is appropriate for its intended use. treated to a standard that is appropriate for its intended use.
 Own use is water used by the service provider, where the water is supplied without a billing arrangement.
-Non-residential customers include: commercial customer-including offices, wholesale and retail trade, and accommodation industrial customer-including manufacturing, construction, transport, warehouses institutional customer-including public administration, education and training, health care and social assistance, corrections, and emergency service buildings (e.g., fire stations) parks and gardens-including sport fields, golf courses and racecourses, except where these facilities are part of the service provider's own use (reported under WR_N3) agricultural-including market gardens, turf farms, nurseries forestry General aquaculture or fishing supporting • mining notes • other non-residential customers who receive water supplied via billing arrangements.
-Other recycled water service providers include: bulk water authorities and corporations water corporations publicly and privately owned and council-run water utilities and exclude: service providers operating infrastructure on behalf of a recycled water service provider e.g. BOOT schemes.
-The reported volume includes: all billed, metered and unmetered consumption-metered volumes should be based on customer metering data and information on estimates should be included in the reported footnote potable water used to top-up the recycled water system recycled water derived from sewer mining and excludes: water extracted from aquifers subject to managed aquifer recharge using recycled water (reported under W2).
-Indicator W15-Volume of recycled water exported to other service providers maloator Definition The volume of recycled water exported by the service provider to other service providers, luring the reporting year, in megalitres (ML).
+Non-residential customers include: commercial customer-including offices, wholesale and retail trade, and accommodation industrial customer-including manufacturing, construction, transport, warehouses institutional customer-including public administration, education and training, health care and social assistance, corrections, and emergency service buildings (e.g., fire stations) 1 parks and gardens-including sport fields, golf courses and racecourses, except when these facilities are part of the service provider's own use (reported under WR_N3) ere agricultural-including market gardens, turf farms, nurseries • forestry General • aquaculture or fishing • mining • other non-residential customers who receive water supplied via billing arrangements Other recycled water service providers include: bulk water authorities and corporations water corporations publicly and privately owned and council-run water utilities and exclude: service providers operating infrastructure on behalf of a recycled water service provider e.g. BOOT schemes.
+The reported volume includes: all billed, metered and unmetered consumption-metered volumes should be based customer metering data and information on estimates should be included in the reported footnote on potable water used to top-up the recycled water system recycled water derived from sewer mining and excludes: water extracted from aquifers subject to managed aquifer recharge using recycled water (reported under W2).

+Indicator W15-Volume of recycled water exported to other service providers Definition The volume of recycled water exported by the service provider to other service providers, during the reporting year, in megalitres (ML).
 Intent The volume of recycled water exported to other service providers informs an understanding of water usage and is also integral to urban water balances prepared by the Bureau of Meteorology.
 It is part of the aligned Category 7 Water regulations information collected through the alignment of the NPR and Category 7 requirements.